Moez7/Projet-Pr-paration-m-tier-P2M-/README.md

   -Linear Interpolation
   -Dropping
   -Mean values
 To replace the categorical missing values we used the method of the most frequent value.
+I had uploaded also the final report of the full project.